schuyler/sim2075/events/geopolitical/russia-state-failure.md

 - Less likely than: Pakistan state failure (~1.5%), Egypt state failure (~1.5%)
 - More likely than: China political crisis (~0.8%)

-Russia's coercive apparatus is more effective than Pakistan's or Egypt's fractured systems, but war exhaustion and succession risk are unique destabilizers.
+Russia's coercive apparatus is more effective than Pakistan's or Egypt's fractured systems.
+War exhaustion and succession risk are destabilizers, but the probability here represents *actual state failure*—not mere regime transition, which occurs without the event firing.

 ### Key Uncertainties